 In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the DOWN $\bigcirc$ button to view the additional information.
+Use the UP O and DOWN O buttons, as necessary, to view the additional information.

-The diagnostic tool will display a code only if codes are present in the vehicle's computer memory.
+The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
 If no codes are present, a "No ABS DTC's are presently stored in the vehicle's computer" is displayed.
 Press the M button to return to the Main Menu.